Keychain (software)

-Keychain is the password management system in macOS, developed by Apple.
-It was introduced with Mac OS 8.6, and has been included in all subsequent versions of the operating system, now known as macOS.
-A Keychain can contain various types of data: passwords (for websites, FTP servers, SSH accounts, network shares, wireless networks, groupware applications, encrypted disk images), private keys, certificates, and secure notes.
+Keychain is a password management system developed by Apple for macOS.
+It was introduced with Mac OS 8.6, and was included in all subsequent versions of the operating system, as well as in iOS.
+A keychain can contain various types of data: passwords (for websites, FTP servers, SSH accounts, network shares, wireless networks, groupware applications, encrypted disk images), private keys, certificates, and secure notes.
+Some data, primarily passwords, in the Keychain are visible and editable using a user-friendly interface in Passwords, a built in app in macOS Sequoia and iOS 18 and available in System Settings/Settings in earlier versions of Apple's operating systems.